p7g/inconspicuousRedditBot/README.md

-- MSG: the command being listened for (sends a single link) ..- For example: "/bot"
+- MSG: the command being listened for (sends a single link) ..* For example: "/bot"
-- CHANNEL_ID: the channel to which it will send messages ..- Protip: enable developer mode in discord, right-click the channel, click "Copy ID"
+- CHANNEL_ID: the channel to which it will send messages ..* Protip: enable developer mode in discord, right-click the channel, click "Copy ID"
 - TOKEN: the Discord bot user token
-..- I hope you weren't expecting this to be provided...
+..* I hope you weren't expecting this to be provided...
 - UBREDDIT: the subreddit to be scraped
-..- I recommend "/r/awwnime/" ...if you're into that sorta thing
+..* I recommend "/r/awwnime/" ...if you're into that sorta thing
-- INTERVAL: the time between each automatically sent link ..- Measured in milliseconds
+- INTERVAL: the time between each automatically sent link ..* Measured in milliseconds

 #### Autosend:

-To enable, send the message '$MSG autosend', where '$MSG' is the environment variable selected above.
+To enable, send the message `$MSG autosend`, where `$MSG` is the environment variable selected above.
 To disable, repeat the process.
 The bot will even tell you what you just did!
 In case you hadn't already realized!

 #### Permissions: